-SIZE: Wingspan 1-6', 2-12 lbs.
-EXCEPTIONAL ATTRIBUTES: INT -6, PER +8, STR -5, DEX +2, CON +4, SPD +3 LEVEL: 1-3 ATTACKS/DAMAGE: Bite: d4, claws; 1 point SPECIAL ABILITIES: Keen sense of smell (see COM-MENTS), flight ARMOR: Unarmored HIT POINTS: 2-6 HABITAT: Most parts of the continent and surrounding environs COMMENTS: Morde are a lowly variety of avian scavenger favored as pets by the Stryx of Urag.
+MORDE SIZE: Wingspan 1-6', 2-12 lbs.
+EXCEPTIONAL ATTRIBUTES: INT -6, PER +8, STR -5, DEX +2, CON +4, SPD +3 LEVEL: 1-3 ATTACKS/DAMAGE: Bite: d4, claws: 1 point SPECIAL ABILITIES: Keen sense of smell (see COM-MENTS), flight ARMOR: Unarmored HIT POINTS: 2-6 HABITAT: Most parts of the continent and surrounding environs COMMENTS: Morde are a lowly variety of avian scavenger favored as pets by the Stryx of Urag.
+They are semi-intelligent, vored as pets by the Stryx of Urag.
 They are semi-intelligent, and possess the ability to detect the scent of death at great distances.
 Craven cowards, morde serve their masters for fear of being eaten.
-They are believed to be carriers of disease and pes-
+They are believed to be carriers of disease and pestilence.